On the Complexity of Lombardi Graph Drawing: Complexity of Lombardi Drawability

 Let us introduce some notation for cycles $C = (v_1, \ldots, v_k)$.
 We denote by~$e_i$ the edge of the cycle connecting~$v_i$ and~$v_{i+1}$ (where~$v_{k+1} = v_1$).
 If each~$v_i$ (for~$i \in \{1, \ldots, k\}$) has degree four, then the incident edges form four angles between them, which in case of perfect angular resolution must all have size~$\pi/2$.
 We call these the \emph{quadrants} of~$v_i$ and label them by~$q_i^1, \ldots, q_i^4$ in counterclockwise order such that~$q_i^1$ is left of~$e_i$ when traversing it from~$v_i$ to~$v_{i+1}$.
 By a \emph{half-edge} we denote an incident edge to a vertex whose other endpoint is not yet specified.

-A \emph{circle gadget} for a cycle~$C = (v_1, \ldots, v_k)$ as above that contains~$k-3$ additional half-edges in each quadrant of all~$v \in V(C)$ is the following set of edges: For $j \in \{1, \ldots, k-3\}$, the $j$-th half-edge of~$q_1^1$ in clockwise order is joined with the $j$-th half-edge of~$q_{k-j}^2$ in counterclockwise order, see Figure~\ref{fig:circle_gadget}.
-The following lemma shows that these edges enforce that~$C$ is drawn onto a circle.
+A \emph{circle gadget} for a cycle~$C = (v_1, \ldots, v_k)$ as above together with~$k-3$ additional half-edges in each quadrant of all~$v \in V(C)$ is the following set of edges: For $j \in \{1, \ldots, k-3\}$, the $j$-th half-edge of~$q_1^1$ in clockwise order is joined with the $j$-th half-edge of~$q_{k-j}^2$ in counterclockwise order, see Figure~\ref{fig:circle_gadget}.
+The following lemma shows that these edges enforce that~$C$ is drawn as a circle.

 \begin{lemma} Let~$G$ be a graph containing a cycle~$C = (v_1, \ldots, v_k)$ with the edges of a circle gadget as described above.
 Then in every Lombardi drawing~$\Gamma$ that maps edge~$e_k$ to a circular arc~$a$ (i.e., not to a line segment), all vertices and edges of~$C$ are drawn onto the underlying circle~$c$ of~$a$. \end{lemma}